sassoftware/quickstart-sas-viya-gcp/README.md

         DeploymentDataLocation: Enter the CGP bucket location of the SAS License zip file. ex. gs://<bucket name>/<path>/<filename>.zip

-        AdminIngressAccess: CIDR address range for machines that can access the Bastian Host.
+        AdminIngressLocation: CIDR address range for machines that can access the Bastian Host.

-        WebIngressAccess: CIDR address range for machines that can access the Viya HTTP(S) server.
+        WebIngressLocation: CIDR address range for machines that can access the Viya HTTP(S) server.

 To deploy templates run the following command where STACK represents the name of your deployment: